-Here at Venta, it is our mission to make the air your breathe cleaner.
-We are air-crafting the perfect indoor air experience by solving the problems associated with dry, polluted air.
-We are passionate about this because research shows indoor air can often times be more polluted and dangerous than outdoor air.
+Here at Venta, it is our mission to make the air you breathe cleaner.
+We are air-crafting the optimal indoor air experience by solving the problems associated with dry, polluted air.
+We are passionate about this because research shows indoor air can oftentimes be more polluted and dangerous than outdoor air.

-Dangerous indoor air quality greatly affects the body’s ability to function and can result in numerous adverse health conditions like chronic respiratory diseases and even cancer.
-As November is Lung Cancer Awareness month, we wanted to take this opportunity to draw attention to the importance of understanding air quality’s connection to lung health, lung cancer and healthy breathing.
+Dangerous indoor air quality greatly affects the body’s ability to function and can result in numerous adverse health conditions such as chronic respiratory diseases and even cancer.
+As November is Lung Cancer Awareness month, we wanted to take this opportunity to draw attention to the importance of understanding air quality’s connection to lung health, lung cancer, and healthy breathing.